ajitagupta/core-java-mini-projects/README.md

 The four pillars of OOP are a) inheritance, b) polymorphism, c) encapsulation, and d) abstraction.

 A class stands at the heart of OOP.
 It is a blueprint of an object, and an object is an instance or a copy of a class.
 An object is also a runtime entity with an identity, state, and behavior - all described by methods and variables.
-It is initialized using the new keyword.
+It is initialized using the `new` keyword.

 ### Inheritance

 Single, multi-level/chained, hierarchical, and hybrid (mix of first 3) inheritance.
 Class can access properties of another class.
 First class is called parent-/base-/superclass, second is called child-/derived-/subclass.
+Implemented using `extends` keyword.
 Multiple inheritance not supported.

 ### Polymorphism